cgrozea/AdventOfCode2025-Picat/README.md

 I try to publish those always the next day after the problem was proposed.

-Given the nature of AoC, my solutions are not the most elegant, nor the fastest, just the fastest for me to write - also here they are working but usually not cleaned up of debugging code or anything else that I needed to make it work.
+Given the nature of AoC, my solutions are not the most elegant, nor the fastest, just the fastest for me to write - also here they are as they passed the tests, but usually not cleaned up of debugging code or anything else that I needed to make it work.